 In 2012, Dr. Benoit Hardy-Vallee, writing for the Gallup organization, reported on a study published in the Harvard Business Journal that found, out of 1,471 IT projects, average cost overruns of 27%, with one in six projects having cost overruns of over 200% and schedule overruns of almost 70%.
 Dr. Hardy-Vallee categorized project failure causes into three broad categories:

-• technical (technology developed, project management techniques)
+- technical (technology developed, project management techniques)

-• individual (project leadership, scope management, communication)
+- individual (project leadership, scope management, communication)

-• stakeholder (user involvement, executive buy-in, goal specificity)
+- stakeholder (user involvement, executive buy-in, goal specificity)

-Dr. Hardy-Vallee concluded that project management failure was largely result of inadequate "emotional" content.
+Dr. Hardy-Vallee concluded that project management failure was largely a result of inadequate "emotional" content.
 His assertion was that project management current literature was rich on process controls and methodologies, but severely lacking in ways to engage various project stakeholders at an emotive and psychological level:

 The problem with a single-minded focus on processes and methodologies is that once people are given procedures to follow, compliance replaces results.
 Everybody is concerned about how to do the job, not about the outcome if the job is done well.